prominic/dominohelp/index.md

 7. DONE

-### Complex changes:
+### Complex changes
 1. Navigate to the source repository for [DominoHelp.com on GitHub](https://github.com/prominic/dominohelp).
 2. Press the "Fork" button.
 3. Press the Clone or download button and use your Git client to clone the repository.
 4. Install [Jekyll](https://jekyllrb.com) on your computer.
-5. Change to the folder you placed the clone into in step 4.
+5. Change to the folder you placed the clone into in the previous step.
 6. Run "jekyll serve" to enable local preview.
 7. Browse to [Your Local Preview](http://localhost:4000).
 8. Modify the content files locally and refresh your browser to see them (after a 2-3 second automatic regeneration delay).
 You may want to start with files such as index.md or _data\sidebars\mydoc_sidebar.yml